oroinc/documentation/user_guide/channel_guide.rst

 - Information about System entities default for Magento Channels is uploaded into the OroCRM during synchronization as described in the *Magento Channel Integration* guide.

-- Another pre-implemented entity is **Contact Request**.
+- Another pre-implemented entity is a **Contact Request**.
 It refers to records uploaded to the system from a pre-implemented embedded form *Contact request* that can be added to any Website.
 The Entity is described in more details in the *Actions* guide.